-x) refuelling stations and refuelling complexes (petrol station, gas station, and gas-filling station).
+x) refuelling stations and refuelling complexes (petrol and gas filling stations, and gas refuelling stations).

-Note : Inspection of refuelling stations is permitted only with respect to observance of the requirements for video surveillance system installation and operation established under the technical regulations for refuelling stations and refuelling complexes as determined by Ordinance No 60 of 15 January 2014 of the Government of Georgia.
+Note : Inspection of refuelling stations or refuelling complexes (petrol and gas filling stations and gas refuelling stations) is permitted only with respect to observance of the requirements for video surveillance system installation and/or operation established under the technical regulations for safety of refuelling stations and refuelling complexes approved by Ordinance No 60 of 15 January 2014 of the Government of Georgia.